MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 </tag>
 ```

-All element HTML documents are contained within the opening and closing `html` tags.
+All elements in a HTML document are contained within the opening and closing `html` tags.

 ``` html
 <!DOCTYPE html>